 Some weeks ago I sent one of my favourite musicians a message.
 I didn’t expect a reply, nor did I expect it to come so quickly.
 I was thrilled to receive that reply just two days later.
-Frances is my favourite solo artist, not just for her voice but also the lyrics that she writes and it is a privilege to have her blessing for this article.
+Frances is my favourite solo artist, not just for her voice but also the lyrics that she writes.
+It is a privilege to have her blessing for this article.

 Frances is an emerging artist, rising quickly to the top of the music world with her songs Don’t Worry About Me and Grow.
 She has been compared by some to Adele such is her talent at the tender age of just 23.
 The most endearing aspect of Frances’ music is that each lyric means something to her, each song is personal.